Configuration

 enabled: true # Set to false to disable skill.md entirely

-file: null # Path to a SKILL.md (overrides both curated and generated)
+file: null # Path to a SKILL.md (overrides curated and generated)

-gotchas: [] # Gotcha strings (for auto-generated skill)
+gotchas: [] # Gotcha strings (for auto-generated skill only)

-best_practices: [] # Best-practice strings (for auto-generated skill)
+best_practices: [] # Best-practice strings (for auto-generated skill only)

 decision_table: [] # Rows: [{need: "...", use: "..."}]

-extra_body: null # Path to extra Markdown to append (for auto-generated skill)Resolution order
+extra_body: null # Path to extra Markdown to append (auto-generated only)

 great-docs.yml